clojuredocs/guides/articles/ecosystem/libraries_authoring.md

 Write code to make your tests pass.

-Remember to add license text to top of each file.
+Remember to add a note at the top of each file indicating copyright and the license under which the code is distributed.